Natasya-Mathein/PyBer_Analysis/README.md

 #### Overview

-Omar and I were tasked to present summary data of the ride-share company CEO V Isualiaze and give recommendations based on the data we've collected so the senior level management can make decision.
+Omar and I were tasked to present summary data of the ride-share company CEO V Isualiaze and give business recommendations based on the data we've collected so help the senior level management making business decision.

 Here is some of the tasks:
 * Total number of rides for each city type